 Furthermore, in exercising his/her right to data portability pursuant to applicable Swiss data protection regulations or Art.
 20 (1) GDPR, the data subject has the right to request that the personal data be transferred directly from one controller to another controller, to the extent that this is technically feasible and provided that this does not affect the rights and freedoms of other persons.

-To exercise the right to data portability, the data subject may contact an employee of the firm at any time.
+To exercise the right to data portability, the data subject may contact the Data Protection Officer at any time.

 g) Right to object

 Every data subject whose personal data are processed has the right, for reasons arising from his/her particular situation, to object at any time to the processing of his/her personal data, which are processed pursuant to applicable Swiss data protection regulations or Art.
 6 (1) e or f GDPR.
 This also applies to profiling based on these provisions.

 In the event of an objection, the firm will no longer process the personal data unless we can demonstrate compelling legitimate reasons for the processing which override the interests, rights and freedoms of the data subject, or the processing serves to establish, exercise or defend legal claims.